lgastako/project/README.md

       --moored      Moored (anchored) mine.
       --drifting    Drifting mine.

+## Shortcuts

+You can define shortcuts, like "b" for "build" or "r" for run.
+Then you can alias "p" to "project" and end up typing commands like "p b" for "project build" which gets further expanded, etc.

 ## blah blah

 - You can use extra commands in the config file to override e.g. the "Project Commands" name, etc.